HomeLab Environment Setup

 aDm8H%MdA

-- PPPoE Settings:
+- PPPoE settings:

 - Account: Starts with

-000000,888888,123456, the last six digits of the account, or the last six/eight digits of the ID card.
+000000,888888,123456, the last six digits of the account, or the last six/eight digits of the ID card number.

 - Account: Starts with